bregman-arie/system-design-notebook/README.md

 ### Serviceability

 [Wikipedia](https://en.wikipedia.org/wiki/Reliability,_availability_and_serviceability): "Serviceability or maintainability is the simplicity and speed with which a system can be repaired or maintained; if the time to repair a failed system increases, then availability will decrease."

-### Networking

-#### Public IP

-[Wikipedia](): "A public IP address, in common parlance, is a globally routable unicast IP address, meaning that the address is not an address reserved for use in private networks"

-From system design perspective, when you have a resources or a component, you would like everyone to be able to access to, whether for direct communication (like a web server) or as a gateway for other components (like a load balancer), you should use a public IP

-#### Private IP

-Whenever you DON'T want users to be able to globally interact with a certain component or resource, you should use a private IP address.
-Few examples:

-  * Web servers that only the load balancer should communicate with them directly and not the users/clients themselves
-  * Internal servers that users outside the organization shouldn't access

-Private IPs, as opposed to public IPs, don't have to be unique and each separate network, can use the same addresses (because it's private :) )

-#### Latency

-The time it takes to perform a certain task/action

-#### Throughput

-The number of tasks/actions per unit of time

 ### DNS